Light tent

-A light tent is a box used for taking photos of objects without casting shadows.
+A light tent, a kind of photography light modifier, is a box used for taking photos of objects without casting shadows.
 It can, for example, be used to take pictures of a physical product for use in an encyclopedia, for documentation or for marketing.
 The combination of evenly distributed lighting and the diffusing material means that minimal shadows are cast, and it can appear as if the pictured product is "floating in nothing", and a neutral image without a disturbing background can be achieved.
 Glossy or reflective objects in particular can require a light tent in order to avoid unwanted reflections in the picture.

 Walls and materials

 The walls in the box is made of a diffusing material such that light spreads well when it hits the surface.
 White is the most commonly used color, but other colors can also be used.
 This contributes to uniform lighting of the object.
 For example, one can use matte white paper sheets, but felt or another types of matte textile can also function as a background and substrate.